LorddTyrion/Poker/README.md

 ## Getting Started

-To start building a new web component using Stencil, clone this repo to a new directory:
+To start the game, clone this repo to a new directory:

 ```bash
 git clone https://github.com/LorddTyrion/Poker.git